tranlv/Self-Driving-Car-Engineer-Part-1/Traffic Sign Classifier/README.md

 Overrall, the current model is uncertain as it does not predict well with new images.
 I'm still not sure the reason

-### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
-####1.
-Discuss the visual output of your trained network's feature maps.
+### (Optional) Visualizing the Neural Network and discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?